andlzanon/semantic-bot-recommender/README.md

     3) genre - drama
+    4) award received - National Board of Review: Top Ten Films Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

+    Based on your current preferences, this movie may be suited for you:
+    "The Curious Case of Benjamin Button"
+    Because it has these properties that are relevant to you:
+    1) main subject - World War II
+    2) cast member - Brad Pitt
+    3) genre - drama
     4) award received - National Board of Review: Top Ten Films Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes

-    Have a good time watching the movie "Fury".
+    Have a good time watching the movie "The Curious Case of Benjamin Button".
 Please come again!